 Response: While The Watershed Center does not have a position on FishPass, but provided the following comments: The Watershed Center has been involved in discussions over the years and has reviewed the latest plans.
 The center is encouraged by the use of live plantings in the riprap along the shore, the addition of in-stream habitat and large woody debris, pervious pavers in the parking lots, rain gardens or bioretention basins to capture and filter stormwater from the walkways and Union Street, the green roof on the research and education building, and the opportunities for learning about and connecting with the river and its history.
 The center's concerns about the project include the loss of mature trees along the shoreline, the need for more density and diversity of riparian vegetation, the current lack of a maintenance plan for the enhanced park, and the replacement of numerous mature trees with a reduced canopy.
-The center will continue to ensure the project complies with zoning regulations such as water setback requirements.
 The center will continue to engage with and provide feedback to decision-makers as the project progresses.